SMQuadri/Road-Traffic-Sign-Recognition/README.md

 12) Add a dropout layer to this set to prevent model overfitting during training process.
 13) Now add one more convolution layer which takes the output of the previous layer as its input.
 We are doing this in order to extract all possible (even minute) features from the image.
 Here, as this layer is more far from the direct image we can increase the size of 'filters' and decrease the 'kernel_size' in the parameters.
 14) Simliar to the above layer instance, pool the convolution layer in step (13) using MaxPool.
-15) Add a dropout layer to it.
+15) Also, add a dropout layer to it.
 16) Now, add a Flatten layer to convert the feature matrix into a its vector representation.
 17) Implement the last layer of the CNN model i.e; the Dense layer (Fully Connected layer).
 18) Apply softmax application in only the last layer (i.e; dense layer) as we are implementing a multi classification problem.